antoinecomp/qasolver/README.md

 Updating the QA system for [Stanford Question Answering Datatset 2.0](https://rajpurkar.github.io/SQuAD-explorer/) initially made by Alvina Swalin for the first version of SQUAD.
 You can find [her attempt on GitHub](https://github.com/aswalin/SQuAD).
 She details her thoughts [in her article on towardsdatascience](https://towardsdatascience.com/building-a-question-answering-system-part-1-9388aadff507).

- - The first file create_emb.ipynb takes care of creating a dictionary of sentence embedding for all the sentences and questions in the wikipedia articles of training dataset
+ - The first file create_emb.ipynb takes care of creating a dictionary of sentence embedding for all the sentences and questions in the wikipedia articles of training dataset.

  - The second file unsupervised.ipynb calculates the distance between sentence & questions basis Euclidean & Cosine similarity using sentence embeddings.
 It finally extracts the setence from each paragraph that has the minimum distance from the question.
 Currently, they are giving an accuracy of 32.0% & 42.5% respectively.